 - Dress up - organise a non-uniform or dress-down day at your school or workplace - or take it further and get people to come in costume!
 Ask everyone for a small donation to take part.

 - Get crafty - arrange a crafting session with friends and family online or in person.
 You can run a crafting masterclass, or everyone can work on their own crafts.
 Ask those taking part to make a donation – or charge a fee to take part if you’re providing the crafting materials.

 - Sponsored somethings - if your friends or colleagues are interested in getting fit and healthy then a sponsored run or walk might be just the trick.
 You can pick anything challenging to sponsor - from shaving your head to a space-hopper bounce.

 - Quiz it up - hold a general knowledge quiz or you can choose another theme popular in your social circle.
 Test people on a famous TV show, specific topic or - if you're one of our members - the history of guiding.
+You can even hold a virtual or online quiz via Zoom or Google Hangouts.
 Download our quiz night pack here.